jrson83/shrtcss/README.md

 ## Documentation

 > **Note**
-> shrtcss is urrently in development.
+> shrtcss is currently in development.

 ## Components